electron/electron/docs/tutorial/planned-breaking-changes.md

 The following list includes the APIs that will be removed in Electron 2.0.

-There is no timetable for when this release will occur but deprecation warnings will be added at least 90 days beforehand.
+There is no timetable for when this release will occur but deprecation warnings will be added at least [one major version](electron-versioning.md#semver) beforehand.

 ## `app`